 Improving air quality is the task of every citizen of Australia.
 Small actions like taking a bike or walk rather than driving ultimately steamroll into huge environmental impacts.
 Understanding how you individually contribute to the environment will help in the grand scheme of things.

 Larger environmental impacts will come from industrial awareness of air quality concerns as cities grow and expand.
 Energy-efficient solutions that do not create harmful emissions are critical to maintaining and improving air quality control.
+Drones can help with environmental monitoring of air quality around industrial and commercial buildings.

 If you want to take action, seek out your local council.
 The council can help with domestic pollution concerns and involve the environmental health department.
 On a broader scale, there is also the Environment Protection Authority and the Department of Health.
 Both organisations can provide information regarding air quality and health.
 They accept reports on potential pollution concerns.

 For expert advice on how to individually aid in improving Australia’s air quality through personal practice at home, contact the team at Australian Dynamic Technologies.
+Likewise if you are looking for a professional air quality monitor to assess your environment, we have a range of solutions available.